The Confidential Pod Configuration File Reference

-When building Anjuna Confidential Pod disk images, you can set the Anjuna Enclave Configuration using the command anjuna-k8s-cli build with a --config <config_file> parameter.
-For example, if your enclave configuration file is called config.yaml, use the following command:
+When building Anjuna Confidential Pod disk images, you must set the Anjuna Confidential Pod Configuration file using the command anjuna-k8s-cli build with a --cpod-config <config_file> parameter.
+For example, if your Anjuna Confidential Pod Configuration file is called config.yaml, use the following command:

 $ anjuna-k8s-cli build azure \